Weekend Outdoor Getaway

 Norton's Upper Reservoir as seen from the Lake Lake Show Trail

 - If opting to visit Norton's Upper Reservoir earlier in the day, canoe or kayak.
-Bring your own boat or head downtown to Pathfinders Outdoor Adventures and rent one.
+If needing to rent a boat, check out the High Knob Adventure Guide for a list of area outfitters.

 - Cast a line.
 Norton's Upper Reservoir is a state-stocked trout water.
 Visit the city's Fishing Page for more information and regulations.